Map Users and Groups allows you to replace users that are not valid to existing ones on the destination site so

-ShareGate Desktop will preserve orphaned users while migrating in Insane Mode to Office 365.
+ShareGate Desktop will preserve orphaned users while migrating in Insane Mode to Microsoft 365.
 To ensure that the mapping of the unresolved users and groups is applied, the migration has to be run in Normal Mode, otherwise, ShareGate Desktop will consider the users as resolved since they can be preserved in Insane Mode.

-You can import or export from from/to .sgum (Permission Level Mappings file type).
+You can import or export from/to SGUM ( ShareGate User Mappings file type).
 This will allow you to save your mappings for future use.

-Note: When migrating from SharePoint to Office 365, if you notice some users do not resolve when mapped, it is possible that they did not change their password at first login - causing them to not be provisioned properly.
+Note: When migrating from SharePoint to Microsoft 365, if you notice some users do not resolve when mapped, it is possible that they did not change their password at first login - causing them to not be provisioned properly.